fbpx

 The other day I saw a video of Louie Simmons hitting rack pulls, I was inspired, and decided I too, need to do rack pulls.

-Problem is, I've been injured on them before, even with light weights well below my max on rack pulls.
+Problem is, I've been injured on this exercise before, even with light weights well below my max on rack pulls.
 Like a knucklehead, I did them anyway, thinking I was above and beyond my past or that perhaps things have changed.

 Here's what I learned.... the HARD way.